typefastco/ahoy_panel/README.md

 ## Configuration

 After installing the gem, you'll need to configure it to connect to your Ahoy Panel account.
+This gem assumes that you already have `ahoy_matey` gem installed, configured, and in usage.

 Create an initializer file: